eduardogallifaochoa/ai-trading-bot/readme.md

 ## 🧠 Author

-Crafted with curiosity, caffeine, and help from my buddy ChatGPT — plus the hope of making it big someday (or at least making some cash)
+Crafted with curiosity, caffeine, and help from my buddy ChatGPT plus the hope of making it big someday (or at least making some cash which I'm already doing thank God(Jesuschrist))
 **Eduardo Gallifa (eduardogallifaochoa)**
 A warm shout-out to my real-life bro **Portillo**, who always helps me with crypto 😎